IVRPowers/blog/content/post/products/dark-mode-web-acd.md

 # How to Enable Dark Mode?

-Activating Dark Mode is simple.
-Go to your app settings, select the display options, and switch to Dark Mode.
+Activating **Dark Mode** is very simple.
+Go to your app settings or icon bar, select the display options, and switch to Dark Mode.
 Enjoy a new, visually comfortable experience with just a few taps.

 ![Dark Mode on Web ACD](/postimages/products/ivrpowers-post-12.008.jpeg)